NicolasLopes7/NicolasLopes7/README.md

 ### 💡&nbsp; Driven by shipping products that help people
 My passion for programming is related to create things and solve problems, doesn't matter the technology stack.

-### 🔭&nbsp; Goals for 2021
+### 🔭&nbsp; Goals for 2022
-- Create my YouTube Channel, and start to stream at Twitch.
+- Start to work abroad
+- Run my own SaaS
+- Master Web3

 ### ☕️&nbsp; Wanna chat?
 👉🏼&nbsp; send an DM for me on [LinkedIn](https://www.linkedin.com/in/nicolas-lopes-00a6781a2/)!